baoquan-com/baoquan-docs/docs/api.rst

 		],
 		"completed": true,
 		"attachments": {
-			"0": ["checkSum1", "checkSum2"],
+			"0": [
+				"checkSum1",
+				{
+					"checksum": "checkSum2",
+					"sign": {
+						"F98F99A554E944B6996882E8A68C60B2": ["Party A (signature)", "Party A juristische Person (signature)"], "0A68783469E04CAC95ADEAE995A92E65": ["Party B (signature)"]
+					}
+				}
+			],
 			"1": ["checkSum3"]
 		}
 	}

-The “key” of “attachments” is referring as the superscript of the factoids array.
+The “key” of "attachments" is referring as the superscript of the factoids array， for example, "0" correspond with factoids[0].
+The "value" of "attachments" is an array, each element correspond with attachment information.

+There are two kinds of attachment informations: checksum and sign information, and you must offer checksum.
+While attachment information contain checksum, you can use String object; While attachment information contain sign  information, you need to use object instead.

+.. note:: only pdf attachment can make sign.

 The “checksum” is generated from file by SHA256, take Java as an example::